 On the sidelines of the Intercontinental Cup of Padel 2019 in Dakhla, we took the opportunity to interview the famous Toulouse osteopath and professor of biomechanics at the Toulouse Institute of Osteopathy (ITO): Jean-Luc Charrier.

-This specialist in the “knowledge of movement” and lover of padel returns to the evil that can eat away at athletes and gives us some advice to last.
+This specialist in “knowledge of movement” and padel enthusiast looks back at the evil that can eat away at athletes and gives us some advice on how to last.

 Beginning of the interview: https://padelmagazine.fr/mieux-jouer-au-padel-plus-longtemps-possible/